With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 “Their communications will have been fully cut off from one another for hours, so they will have assigned separate fleet commands.
 It is also not a matter of whether one of the enemy forces will lag behind the other.
-The flanking force will absolutely arrive after the main force.
-This is because the main force will be able to main altitude, heading and speed since its separation.
+The flanking force will absolutely arrive after the main force, maybe well after.
+This is because the main force will be able to maintain altitude, heading and speed since its separation.
 Meanwhile, the flanking force is taking a circuitous route, which means they will correct course at least once.
-Since they are moving to the southeast, they will also have to correct their elevation at least once, over Konev’s Mountain.
+Since they are moving to the southeast, they will also have to correct their elevation at least once, over Konev’s Mountain, because the ocean floor rises and falls so much.
 They could very well appear thirty minutes to an hour later.
 Even when they join, their coordination will be minimal, as they can’t rely on lasers in these water conditions.
 We need to take advantage of the separation of the fleets and the lag between.”

 These ideas had come to Murati’s head in bits and pieces as Goswani briefed the pilots.
 When she spoke it, she managed to put everything together far more eloquently than she thought she could.
 It was a miracle that she had mustered the determination to speak without faltering once.

 “There’s also another grave weakness we can exploit.”
 Murati then said.